jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.23 ExtractRasterStatistics

-Extracts descriptive statistics for a group of patches in a raster.
+Extracts descriptive statistics for a group of patches in a raster..

 *Parameters*: